|

 understand why the technology

-the purpose.
+sight.
 "You don't supposed Earth's detection systems will

 didn't know what to say.
 He thought he had Mother's MO figured